 He had gone into the filling station and, after ten minutes or so, was back seated with me in the car.
 My supposition was that Henry was up to some benevolent mischief, but it wasn’t my place to ask and I did need to get on my way.
 I shook his hand, gave the little nod that acknowledges “see you never again” and watched as he walked over to his rig and started pushing his wagon train of covered treasures back out to the road.

 Three days later, I was back home and unpacking my car.
 Why, I’m not sure, but I couldn’t get Henry out of my mind.
 Even though my trip back to where I had come from was much longer and my life’s accumulated carts of junk more scattered and worth much more than Henry’s; there wasn’t any difference in our situations.
-Deep down inside I knew I would never forget the sight of him leaving or what he had taught me that day. and, let’s face it, we are both just trying to put our affairs in order.
+Deep down inside I knew I would never forget the sight of him leaving or what he had taught me that day. and, let’s face it, we were both just trying to put our affairs in order.

 I had grabbed my duffel bag and the little cooler out of the trunk and was checking for anything I might have left in the console or around the front seat of the car when I saw it.
 The little cigar tube was tucked into, and barely visible between the seat cushion and back-rest on the passenger’s side.
 Taking out and opening the container, I slid out the yellow piece of paper and read the note …

 Jim, I appreciate the thought.
 Hopefully you realize that, if the circumstances were reversed, I would do the same for you.
 As we discussed, my pride means as much to me as, I’m sure, yours means to you.
-That being the case, let’s pretend the circumstances are, indeed, already reversed and good luck with the affairs. … Henry
+That being the case, let’s pretend the circumstances are, indeed, already reversed and good luck with your affairs. … Henry

 Setting the note aside and sliding my finger back into the cigar tube, they came out easily–both of them … there were two ten dollar bills.